RaniSingh1203/DayByDay/README.md

 ## 🔐 Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory :

 # Nuxt Minimal Starter